Skip to content

 PI insurance and conveyancing fraud

 PEXA MFA is mandatory on every practitioner account and has been for some time.
-Invoice-redirection fraud targeting conveyancers remains the #1 PI claim driver in Western Australia, and Law Mutual's 2025/26 Master Policy is pricing it accordingly.
+Invoice-redirection fraud targeting conveyancers remains the #1 PI claim driver in Western Australia.
 Preventing one incident pays for multiple years of proper IT.

 Frameworks that turn up in the room